-Data from the survey for all persons participating in the survey were weighted by administrative data on total population (including institutional population) as of 1 January 2004 by region, sex and age group.
+Data from the survey for all persons participating in the survey were weighted by administrative data on total population (including institutional population) as of 1 January 2004 (for the 1st and 2nd quarter) and as of 1 January 2005 (for the 3rd and 4th quarter) by region, sex and age groups.

 Extrapolation to the population is done at the level of individuals.
-The sample size is about 24,500 persons (aged 15 and over).
-The population and the sample are the subject of a post-stratification by NUTS-3 administrative region (8 regions altogether), sex and five-year age group (15-19, 20-24, ..., 70-74, 75+).
+The average sample size was 24 477 persons (aged 15 and over).
+The population and the sample are the subject of a post-stratification by NUTS-3 administrative region (8 regions altogether), sex and five-year age groups.
 In each of the strata thus obtained the weight w_i is assigned to each person in the sample:

-$$w_i = \frac{N_i}{n_i}$$
+$$w_i = \frac{N_i}{n_i}$$ ,where

-where